 In Situ Hybridization (ISH) is a technique that allows for precise localisation of a specific segment of nucleic acid within a histologic section.
 The underlying basis of ISH is that nucleic acids, if preserved adequately within a histologic specimen, can be detected through the application of a complementary strand of nucleic acid to which a reporter molecule is attached.
 Visualisation of the reporter molecule permits the localisation of DNA or RNA sequences in a heterogeneous cell populations, including brain tissue samples.

 A useful technique for identifying specific molecules in an array of tissues in the body.
 Tissue Samples are treated with antibodies that bind to specific molecules of interest.
-Further treatments are applied to make the tissue visible under a standard light microscope, including DAB reactions, radioisotopes, fluorogold, or fluorescent dyes.
+Further treatments are applied to make the tissue visible under a standard light or fluorescent microscope, including DAB or fluorescent reporters.
 Immunohistochemistry is especially useful for labeling many different types of receptors and proteins in neurons.

 The lateral entorhinal cortex receives dense dopaminergic innervation from the VTA.
 Dopaminergic neurons located in the A10 region of the ventral tegmental area (VTA) project to a number of sites within the brain, including the lateral entorhinal cortex (LEC; a).
-An antibody against the enzyme tyrosine hydroxylase (TH) was used to label the dopmainergic cell bodies and fibers.
+An antibody against the enzyme tyrosine hydroxylase (TH) was used to label dopmainergic cell bodies and fibers.
 Cell bodes in the VTA positive for TH are shown in b.
 The schematic diagram in c shows an expanded view of the parahippocampal cortices, including the lateral entorhinal cortex.
-Note the presence of TH-positive fibers that wrap around principal cell ‘islands’ in layer II of the lateral entorhinal cortex in the photomicrograph in d.
+Note the presence of TH-positive fibers that wrap around principal cell ‘islands’ in layer II of the lateral entorhinal cortex (highlighted in red in d).

 A number of behavioural testing paradigms are used in PlasticityLab to explore specific types of cognition in animals.
 Behavioural tests are administered routinely to assess memory for objects, locations or even littermates!